BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/configurations.md

 | Area (S)  | Decreased stall speed | Increased skin friction, increased weight |
 | Sweep (&#x03B3;) | Reduced compressibility drag | Longer wings for same span, risk of tip stall |
 | Taper (&#x03BB;) | More even load distribution | Higher risk of tip stall |

+The tail has similar geometry, depending on the configuration.
+Most tails will have at least one vertical and horizontal stabilizer.
+Like the wing, the horizontal stabilizer can be defined by its span, sweep, root and tip chords, and taper.
+Unlike the wing, about the last 10-15% of it is used to create the elevator.
+This is used primarily for pitch control.
+If you turn the horizontal stabilizer 90° and cut it in half, you get the vertical stabilizer.
+It has all of the same parameters except the span is usually just called the height.
+Like its horizontal counterpart, its last 10-15% is reserved for the rudder control surface.

 ## Wings
 ### Conventional